Thristhart/techniques/programming/osx_dev_env.md

 I'm using Xcode-beta, (as of this writing, version 7.3) because I like experimental features.
 I launch iOS Simulator via right clicking on the Xcode dock icon, Open Developer Tool, Simulator.
 I then pin the iOS simulator to the dock in the same way I pinned Terminal so that I don't need to launch XCode to open iOS simulator.

+[Homebrew](http://brew.sh/) is a package manager for OSX and is a lifesaver.
+I've used it to install node (`brew install node`) and cmake.

 I use the [Dev channel](https://www.google.com/chrome/browser/desktop/index.html?platform=mac&extra=devchannel) for Chrome, which has the best balance of stability to cool features.
 (There's a lot of even cooler features in Canary, but it's not stable enough for production use.)

+<h2>Text editor</h2>
+I'm a big Vim fan, especially because of the very large number of plugins and community configuration available for it.
+I use [Macvim](https://github.com/b4winckler/macvim) with [YouCompleteMe](https://github.com/Valloric/YouCompleteMe), compiled with clang and [tern](https://github.com/ternjs/tern_for_vim) support.